Jessicavazm/JessicaVaz_T2A2/README.md

 # Marathon running app

-# R1
+## R1
-# What problem this solves?
+### What problem this solves?
 The Marathon Running API is designed to bring runners together.
 It has functionality for runners to log their workouts and keep track of workout sessions.
 In the workout log feature, users are allowed to choose from one of the available run types.
 Date and distance in kilometers are also required to ensure the log keeps all the crucial information for users to track their best sessions.
 However, the main functionality of my API is to allow users to be part of running groups.

 Running alone can sometimes feel a bit lonely, but when you run in a group, it encourages you to push yourself a little harder, and then the run becomes more enjoyable.
-This app strives to motivate it's members through accountability.
+This app strives to motivate it's members through accountability to achieve a healthier life style.
+The goal is to turn exercising into a fun and engaging experience rather than a chore.

 Each group will have an admin who will enroll their group in marathons created by different group admins.
 It’s very practical for users: they can check the available groups and choose which group they want to join, and they can even be part of more than one group.
 When checking the groups, users will be able to see who the admin of that group is, the group’s members, and what marathons that group is currently enrolled in.